SAP/sap-btp-service-operator/README.md

   `JSON` constructs are supported.
 Only one parameter field may be specified per `spec`.
 - `parametersFrom`: enables you to specify one or more secrets, and the corresponding keys within those secrets, holding JSON-formatted parameters to be sent to the broker.
   The `parametersFrom` field is a list that supports multiple sources referenced per `spec`, defining an asymmetric relationship where the `ServiceInstance` resource can define several related secrets.
 - `watchParametersFromChanges`: (boolean) This field determines whether changes to the secret values referenced in `parametersFrom` should trigger an automatic update of the service instance.
-This enables the service instance to reconcile and react to changes in its referenced secrets.
-If `true`, any change to the referenced secret values will cause the service instance to update.
+If `true`, any change to the referenced secret values will trigger the update of the service instance.
 Defaults to `false`.

-While you may use either or both of `parameters` and `parametersFrom` fields, selected `watchParametersFromChanges` must be used with `parametersFrom`.
+While you may use either or both of `parameters` and `parametersFrom` fields, `watchParametersFromChanges` is only relevant when used alongside `parametersFrom`.

 If multiple sources in the `parameters` and `parametersFrom` blocks are specified, the final payload merges all of them at the top level.